 Graduate School is for Families

-This doesn’t mean your 7-year old runs the GC Mass Spec while you titrate.
-Or, that your partner writes your dissertation manuscript.
+When we say 'graduate school is for families' it doesn’t mean your 7-year old runs the GC Mass Spec while you titrate.
+Or, that your partner writes your dissertation for you.
 What it means is that families can take an active role in collaborating with their graduate students through the challenges of graduate study, especially at the doctoral level.

 Over the past few years graduate schools, including Maryland’s Spartners Program, have made a concerted effort to reach this formerly underserved community.
 It is a reality that more and more graduate students come with spouses/partners or families and many are international.
 This is change.
 Research by Mary Ferreira in 2003 stipulated different attitudes about marriage.
 Her study signaled that graduate students were concerned both about the pace of academic progress and possible stigmatization once it is known they are married or have families.